AviatrixSystems/Docs/Support/support_center_aws_infrastructure.rst

   * Login to your GovCloud account.
 Go to Service/CloudFormation/Create Stack, enter the Aviatrix CloudFormation template URL.
 Click Next and follow the typical CloudFormation Deployment process.

 Launch from EC2/Instances/Launch Instance/AWS Marketplace manually:
   * You would need to create the Aviatrix-role-ec2, Aviatrix-role-app, Aviatrix-assume-role-policy and Aviatrix-app-policy manually: https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#setup-secondary-account-iam-manually.
-In addition, you would need to change the Resource of AssumeRole Action from "arn:aws:iam::*:role/aviatrix-*" to "arn:aws-us-gov:iam::*:role/aviatrix-*", making sure it is using the aws-us-gov.
+In addition, you would need to change the Resource of AssumeRole Action in Aviatrix-assume-role-policy from "arn:aws:iam::*:role/aviatrix-*" to "arn:aws-us-gov:iam::*:role/aviatrix-*", making sure the arn is pointing to using aws-us-gov.
   * Launch the controller by picking an Aviatrix image under EC2/Instances/Launch Instance/AWS Marketplace.

 Other notes: